A voice for

 • How does it feel?

-When tasted, agnus castus delivers a powerful kick.
-First up is a hot peppery taste, followed by a bitter taste that persists for some minutes and a subtle sweetness that is transitory.
-Next up the peppery turns to a tingle which over some hours turns back to a most persistent pepperiness.
+Upon tasting, agnus castus delivers a powerful kick.
+There is an initial hot, peppery flavour, followed by a bitter taste that persists for some minutes and a subtle transient sweetness.
+The peppery flavour leaves a tingle on the tongue for a few hours following ingestion.

-Agnus castus comes across as a strong sensory agent promising some powerful impacts (and probably accounting for the relatively low doses usually recommended).
-In the old language it is definitely ‘drying’, appropriate to damp conditions as characterised by congestive, fluid retentive symptoms.
+Agnus castus comes across as a strong sensory agent, suggesting its potency which is perhaps reflective of the relatively low doses used in clinical practice.
+In ancient traditions, it is considered ‘drying’, appropriate to damp conditions as characterised by congestive states including fluid retention.

 • What can I use it for?

-This ancient Mediterranean women’s remedy has become familiar in modern times, and is particularly well known in Germany, where it was popularised early in the 20th century.
-Its major reputation is in relieving symptoms of tension occurring either before a period or during the menopause, but it has been used for a whole range of gynaecological conditions, including various menstrual disturbances, disrupted periods, swollen breasts and fluid retention around periods and generally for improving fertility where this is linked to such disruptions.
+This ancient Mediterranean female reproductive remedy has become more familiar in modern herbalism, and is particularly well known in Germany, where it was popularised early in the 20th century.
+Its predominant application is in relieving symptoms of tension occurring either before a period or during perimenopause.
+However, it has been used for a range of gynaecological conditions, including premenstrual syndrome (PMS), irregular menstruation, fluid retention, swollen breasts and to facilitate fertility through hormonal regulation (1).

 • Into the heart of agnus castus

 It is worth reflecting on the notion of a women’s remedy.
-Since prehistory women have often been the community healers, for themselves in the case of childbirth and child rearing, but often taking on the role more widely.
+Women have historically been the healers, for themselves, their children and wider community.
 The ‘wise woman’ is more than a turn of phrase.
-Women chose the remedies that women needed, and they valued those that worked.
-From time to time exceptional ones emerge into the wider materia medica across a whole culture: shatavari in India, dong quai in China, and helonias root in North America (unfortunately now a threatened species and no longer recommended).
-Agnus castus is undoubtedly the women’s remedy of southern Europe.
+Women chose the remedies that women needed, and they valued and shared those that worked.
+From time to time, exceptional ones emerge into the wider materia medica across a whole culture — shatavari in India, dong quai in China, and helonias root in North America (unfortunately now a threatened species and no longer recommended).
+In southern Europe, that women’s remedy is agnus castus.

 • Traditional uses

-The mediaeval herbalist Parkinson noted that “it also procureth milke in womens breasts, it procureth their courses (= menstrual flow) and the urine stopped…” and ” the decoction of the herbe and seede is very good for women troubled with the paines of the mother, or inflammations of the parts“.
-In reinforcement of its association also with chastity he also noted that it “refraineth also the instigations to Venery in any manner used and taken“.
+The mediaeval herbalist Parkinson noted that “it also procureth milke in womens breasts, it procureth their courses [menstrual flow] and the urine stopped…” and ”the decoction of the herbe and seede is very good for women troubled with the paines of the mother, or inflammations of the parts“(12).
+In reinforcement of its association also with chastity he also noted that it “refraineth also the instigations to Venery in any manner used and taken“ (12).

 Its traditional reputation was always intriguingly paradoxical, a point that modern herbal practitioners often take to point to an amphoteric effect.
-Thus Parkinson takes Galen to task: “although so famous a writer and Physician contraryeth himselfe in this one place…, for having affirmed before that the seede hereof is hot and dry…, he saith that the seede of Vitex doth refraine Venerous desires, and giveth little nourishment to the body, and that because it is cooling and drying.”
-He himself concludes that of the two positions the temperament of Vitex is “a meane between them both“.
-As we have noted in our taste test this is an appropriate conclusion for a remedy that is both hot and bitter.
+Thus, Parkinson takes Galen to task: “although so famous a writer and Physician contraryeth himselfe in this one place…, for having affirmed before that the seede hereof is hot and dry…, he saith that the seede of Vitex doth refraine Venerous desires, and giveth little nourishment to the body, and that because it is cooling and drying” (12,13).
+He concludes that of the two positions the temperament of agnus castus is “a meane between them both“ (12).
+As noted from its organoleptic assessment, this is an appropriate conclusion for a remedy that is both hot and bitter.

-Interestingly in nineteenth century North America the Eclectics, a leading group of doctors who had revived herbal approaches, did recognise the complexity of this remedy and as well as stabilising menstruation, encouraging lactation and ‘repressing sexual passions’, applied it also to impotence, sexual melancholia, sexual irritability with nervousness, melancholia or mild dementia.
+In nineteenth century North America, the Eclectics, a leading group of doctors who had revived herbal approaches, did recognise the complexity of this remedy and as well as stabilising menstruation, encouraging lactation and “repressing sexual passions”, applied it also to impotence, sexual melancholia, sexual irritability with nervousness, melancholia or mild dementia (14–16).
 This hints at an amphoteric, tonic effect across a range of hormonal disturbances.

 • Traditional actions